MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/README.md

 Loads a python package as plugin package

 Executes a regular python package load.
-That means a potentially existing __init__.py is executed.
+That means a potentially existing `__init__.py` is executed.
-Decorator @register can by used to register functions / classes / class istances as plugin callable Decorator @initializer can be used to tag functions that shall be called after package loading Decorator @finalizer can be used to tag functions that shall be called after ALL plugin packges have been loaded Instead of using @initializer, you may of course use __init__.py
+Decorator `@register` can by used to register functions / classes / class istances as plugin callable Decorator `@initializer` can be used to tag functions that shall be called after package loading Decorator `@finalizer` can be used to tag functions that shall be called after ALL plugin packges have been loaded Instead of using `@initializer`, you may of course use `__init__.py`

 Python packages may be loaded under a different plugs package name.
 Python packages must be unique and the name under which they are loaded as plugin package also.